julianchurchill/text-adventure/README.md

   - Create and play a kazoo at a childrens party at a nobles house (achievement Player of the Kazoo)
   - Collect bugs - using a bug collector to make them visible and catch them.
 There are 12 to find and there are clues at the locations to indicate that there is a bug there.
 Something like "There is a flicker of movement in the corner."
 (Bug Collector)
 - Add some negative use responses
-  - These only need single use clauses:
   - DONE Using Imperator with chainsaw before it's fixed - "It rattles and tattles and chokes to a halt.
 The belt ran without anything to do the slicing, these chainsaw needs teeth!"
   - DONE Using stick with rag - "What are you going to do, beat the rag into submission?"
-  - These require multiple _can be used with_ clauses - this is not yet supported by the parser and will require a technical task:
-    - Using rag with paraffin - "You'll get covered in paraffin if you do that which won't be very attractive to the ladies.
+  - DONE Using rag with paraffin - "You'll get covered in paraffin if you do that which won't be very attractive to the ladies.
 If you were concerned with that sort of thing."
-    - Using rag with glowing embers - "The rag won't light, perhaps it needs some accelerant."
+  - DONE Using rag with glowing embers - "The rag won't light, perhaps it needs an accelerant."
-    - Pokect lint and glowing embers - "There's not really enough of it to start a fire."
+  - DONE Pocket lint and glowing embers - "There's not really enough of it to start a fire."
-    - Stick and glowing embers - "You can try to beat the embers out but the damage has already been done."
+  - DONE Stick and glowing embers - "You can try to beat the embers out but the damage has already been done."
-    - Stick and the fell beast - "Really?
+  - DONE Stick and the fell beast - "Really?
 Do you want to fight the beast or play with it?"

 Features